• Saison 2025-2026

 Work at the service of artistic creation

 Green transition issues are a reminder of the importance of intangible goods: the arts play a major role in the preservation of living things.
-The Lyon Opera is committed to creating new works while preserving and presenting pieces from its repertoire.
+The Opéra de Lyon is committed to creating new works while preserving and presenting pieces from its repertoire.

 Work with artists with similar values on life

-The Lyon Opera strives for the arts to be accessible to diverse audiences thanks to a full array of measures: focusing on all types of audiences, helping them attend shows thanks to special prices and partnerships, offering free events and tours, making the shows more accessible, devising a variety of shows for schools, and increasing access for high schools and universities.
-In response to issues regarding mobility and territorial disparities, the Lyon Opera devised travelling shows in the Auvergne-Rhône-Alpes region.
-The Lyon Opera is also active in the legal and health sectors and is committed to a large-scale project conducted with the Hôpitaux Civils de Lyon.
+The Opéra de Lyon strives for the arts to be accessible to diverse audiences thanks to special prices and partnerships, free events and tours, a vast show selection for students, and a focus on high schools and universities.
+In response to issues regarding mobility and territorial disparities, the Opéra de Lyon produces yearly travelling shows throughout the Auvergne-Rhône-Alpes region and created Opera Under the Stars in collaboration with local actors.
+The Opéra de Lyon is also active in the legal and health sectors and is committed to a large-scale project conducted with the Hospices Civils de Lyon.

-The Opera and its counterparts share reflexions about the life cycle of productions, the number of performances, the development of new formats… The Lyon Opera is prepared for such challenges and ready to work towards more sustainability.
-It permanently benefits from artistic forces and set and costume design studios, allowing for year-round productions of new and preexisting works, at the Opera or on tour.
+The Opera and its counterparts share reflexions about the life cycle of productions, number of performances, development of new formats… The Opéra de Lyon has the necessary assets to deal with such challenges and work towards more sustainability.
+It permanently benefits from artistic forces and set and costume design studios, allowing for a year-round production of new and preexisting works, at the Opera or on tour.
 The life cycle of productions can therefore be extended.
-The Lyon Opera is part of a shared funding network with other opera houses, used to produce new shows.
+The Opéra de Lyon is part of a shared funding network with other opera houses, a favoured option to produce new shows.

 Come up with alternative production methods: green set design and circular economy

-As a member of the Collectif 17h25, the Lyon Opera has been carrying out a pioneer research and development project since 2022.
-Revolving on the standardization of set components, the project’s main goals is to reduce the carbon footprint generated by set building and transportation.
-The first prototypes are tested on 2025 productions.
-The results of the experiment will then be shared with counterparts and contribute to durable changes in the industry.
+As a member of the Collectif 17h25, the Opéra de Lyon has been involved in a pioneer research and development project as part of the France 2030 plan – “Supporting Green Alternatives”.
+Revolving on the standardisation of set components, the project’s main goals is to reduce the carbon footprint generated by set building and transportation.
+After the first research and experimentation phases, the 2026 goal is to share the results with the whole field, contributing to collective changes in the industry’s crafts and work modes.

 Spread awareness and train staff and master builders

-The Lyon Opera is committed to spreading awareness and train its staff as well as guest artists so that professionals can contribute to change as a community.
-In 2024, Some of the Opera’s staff were offered the opportunity to participate in workshops thanks to the City of Lyon’s Transition initiative
+The Opéra de Lyon is committed to spreading awareness and train its staff as well as guest artists so that professionals can contribute to change as a community.
+The Opera is also part of the Green Book Theatre European initiative, which strives towards building a shared frame of reference on green issues with other French opera houses.

 Work towards new ways to move

-A recent study on the audience’s modes of transportation led the Lyon Opera to engage in discussions with local cultural actors and mobility experts in order to fulfil users’ soft mobility needs (parking spots, headphones, batteries…) We are adamant that the transportation of artists and productions must be tackled by a network of cultural actors.
-Consequently, the Lyon Opera takes part in devising shared criteria in this regard, and using them in its trip booking policies.
+After conducting a study on the audience’s modes of transportation, the Opéra de Lyon engaged in discussions with local cultural actors and mobility experts in order to fulfil the users’ needs, especially in terms of soft mobility.
+We are adamant that the transportation of artists and productions must be tackled by a network of cultural actors.
+Consequently, the Opéra de Lyon takes part in devising shared criteria in this regard by using them in its trip booking policies.

 Energetic performance of our facilities

-Thanks to real-time measurement, the Lyon Opera has implemented specific solutions to control and reduce its water and energy footprints, with a 50% reduction goal between 2019 and 2030: we programmed our systems, replaced lighting systems, made several improvements… The Opera already managed to reduce its energy use by 40%.
-Our current goal is about intertwining our energetic goals with the various human and artistic activities conducted on our premises.
+Thanks to real-time measurement, the Opéra de Lyon has implemented specific solutions to control and reduce its water and energy footprints.
+This process has already allowed us to reduce our energy use by 40% since 2019.
+Our current objective is about balancing our energetic goals with the various human and artistic activities conducted on our premises.

 Reduce waste

-Since 2023, 90% of recycled waste is dealt with in accordance with current regulations thanks to special equipment provided with relevant information.
-The Lyon Opera included the recycling of biodegradable waste to its measures, and is setting on the recycling of paper and cardboard waste for 2025.
-The Opera is currently a trial site for the City of Lyon’s zero-waste program.
+Since 2023, 90% of recycled waste is dealt with in accordance with current regulations.
+The Opéra de Lyon included the recycling of biodegradable waste to its measures, and is currently working on reducing its paper and cardboard waste.

 Green purchasing

-The Lyon Opera reinforced the implementation of carbon and CSE criteria on various markets to change its purchasing policies and ensure ethical collaborations with all our service providers.
+The Opéra de Lyon reinforced the implementation of carbon and CSR criteria on various markets to change its purchasing policies and ensure ethical collaborations with all our service providers.

 Digital sobriety

-The Lyon Opera has vowed to track its digital carbon footprint and set up a plan to limit it through several measures, including sustainable management of IT and phone infrastructures, improvements of digital documentation use, better control over stored data and reasonable use of digital communication.
+The Opéra de Lyon aims at better tracking its digital carbon footprint and set up a plan to limit it, which includes the sustainable management of IT and phone infrastructures, digital documentation use, control over stored data and reasonable use of digital communication.
+The Opera is part of the Augures Labs Numériques Responsible 2026.

 Soutenir l'Opéra